Fairy Tales Authors

 His most famous writings are: Alice’s Adventures in Wonderland and its sequel Through the Looking-Glass as well as the poems “The Hunting of the Snark” and “Jabberwocky”, all considered to be within the genre of literary nonsense.

-Complete List of Playscripts
+Go To Complete List of Playscripts Page 1

 HOME